We are excited to announce that Naka-Kon 2020 will be a host convention for a World Cosplay Summit USA Preliminary!

-Naka-Kon is proud to yet again host one of the most exciting shows of the year, the Cosplay Contest!
-This is an opportunity for crafters and performers alike to showcase their cosplay talent on stage for adoring fans.
-There are changes to the rules and organization for this year, so please read the rules carefully and completely.
-The contest supports a wide variety of talent from various skill sets, so we encourage participants to register for the category that best suits their cosplay and performance needs.
-This year's Cosplay Contest will have entrants sorted into the following categories:
+Naka-Kon is proud to yet again host several competitive and noncompetitive cosplay showcases!
+This is an opportunity for crafters and performers alike to showcase their cosplay talent on stage or through Hallway judging.
+These contests and exhibition support a wide variety of talent from various skill sets, so we encourage participants to register for the showcase opportunity that best suits their cosplay and performance needs.
+This year’s Cosplay Showcase opportunity categories are:

 - Main Stage Cosplay Contest